Wellbeing and Health

 14. Personal tutors

 Every student at The Courtauld is allocated a Personal Tutor for the duration of their studies.
-If for any reason, you do not feel able to talk to your Personal Tutor, you should speak to the Associate Dean for Students.
+If for any reason, you do not feel able to talk to your Personal Tutor, you should speak to the Senior Tutor.
+If you have any queries about which Tutor you should be contacting, please ask SAS (email@example.com) so that we can direct you to the correct member of staff.

 - BA students: Your Personal Tutor is allocated at the start of your degree